Skip to main content

 DPP by Country

-Country-by-country enforcement guide for the EU and UK — Germany, France, Netherlands, Sweden, Italy, Poland.
-Know who enforces DPP rules and how aggressively.
+Country-by-country guide to the market surveillance authorities for the EU and UK — Germany, France, Netherlands, Sweden, Italy, Poland.
+Know who will enforce DPP rules once they apply.

 See country guide →